Wepeell/wepos/README.md

 ## Custom wjust commands

-Most of the personal customizations are done in the userspace with just receipes.
+Most of the personal customizations are done in the userspace with just recipes.

 Run `wjust` to list them all.

 ## Install